spanner888/CamScripts/README.md

+# FreeCAD CAM process end to end scripting
-# CAM scripting all features complete end to end process
+scripting all features complete end to end process

 The included libraries and FreeCAD macros provide examples of all CAM steps to create a Job, Operations, ToolControllers, Sanity report postprocessed gcode and calculate Spindle RPM from Tool and Stock material properties.
 Many key properties are set to provide realistic FreeCAD Job and gcode.